yegor256/blog/_posts/2016/aug/2016-08-15-what-is-wrong-object-oriented-programming.md

 call the one function that you modified."

 <hr/>

-I can't prove this quote (maybe you can help?):

-Alan Kay:
-"Java and C++ make you think that the new ideas are like the old ones.
-Java is the most distressing thing to happen to computing since MS-DOS."

 If you have something to add to this list, please post a comment below.